Ayushi18s/Financial-Risk-Analytics/README.md

 ## 📜 License

 This project is protected under a custom proprietary license.
-Viewing is allowed for educational purposes only.
-Reuse, redistribution, or commercial usage without permission is prohibited.
+Unauthorized reuse or redistribution is prohibited.